davidclough/node/_documents/javascript-guide/javascript-guide.md

 * `debugger;` is not a console method but it worth mentioning here.
 Rather than trying to find code and add a breakpoint via the F12 tools you can just add a line containing this to your code and re-run.
 It also maintains the breakpoint in the correct position if you add or remove lines to your code (breakpoints remaining on exactly the same line number after you have edited your code has been a problem in Firefox).
 You should take care to ensure that debugger lines are only added **temporarily**.

 ##### Other Methods
-There are some other more sophisticated methods you can use, although the basic ones will often be enough.
-[Beyond Console Debugging Tricks](https://medium.com/outsystems-experts/beyond-console-debugging-tricks-f7d0d7f5df4#.pmwwd5e9g) is a web page which explains these pretty nicely.
+There are some other more sophisticated methods you can use, although the basic ones will often be enough. <a href="https://medium.com/outsystems-experts/beyond-console-debugging-tricks-f7d0d7f5df4#.pmwwd5e9g" target="_blank" dummy="_">Beyond Console Debugging Tricks</a> is a web page which explains these pretty nicely.

 * `console.trace()` can be typed into the Console when you are in "breakpoint" mode.
 It will give you a complete stack trace.
 One thing to note is that the more anonymous functions you have in your call stack the harder it will be to make sense of the stack trace.